5T33Z0/OC-Little-Translated/M_EFI_Upload_Chklst/README.md

 ## OpenCore EFI Upload Checklist

-Before sharing your OpenCore EFI with the would, you should check the following things in your `config.plist` and correct them:
+Before sharing your OpenCore EFI and config.plist with the world, you should work through the following check list:

 - `ACPI/Add` Section:
 	- Add proper Comments!